mtaouk/Neisseria_gonorrhoeae_transmission_Australia/Supplementary_analyses/cgMLST_method/README.md

   scale_fill_manual(values = c("#fdbb84", "#ef6548"), na.translate=FALSE)  +
   scale_x_continuous(limits = c(0, 50))
 ```

 ![000039](https://github.com/mtaouk/Neisseria_gonorrhoeae_transmission_Australia/assets/90819350/2f7d8726-b90a-4065-b5ce-e29e2a7eed5a)

-To determine an appropriate clustering threshold for the De Silva dataset we plotted the distribution of pairwise allelic differences of the within-individual pairs and within-site pairs of genomes, applying the same principle as for selecting the clustering threshold in our own dataset.
-All within-site pairs of genomes were between 0 and 3 allelic differences apart.
-While the within-individual pairs of genomes were between 0 and 944 allelic differences apart.
-However, the majority of within-individual pairs falling within the 0 to 7 range.
-This is comparable to our own results, where we also saw co-infections amongst our within-individual pairs, representing the high pairwise allelic differences.
-As the majority of the within-individual isolates fell below 7 pairwise allelic differences suggesting that it would be an appropriate threshold to use in this case.
-While the datasets and scheme are not identical, the same methods can be applied to any N. gonorrhoeae dataset to investigate transmission and a threshold can be applied based on available calibration isolates as done here, or a similar threshold of 7 pairwise allelic differences could be generalizable to other studies if no calibration isolates are available.
+To determine an appropriate clustering threshold for the De Silva
+dataset we plotted the distribution of pairwise allelic differences of
+the within-individual pairs and within-site pairs of genomes, applying
+the same principle as for selecting the clustering threshold in our own
+dataset.
+All within-site pairs of genomes were between 0 and 3 allelic
+differences apart, while the within-individual pairs of genomes were
+between 0 and 944 allelic differences apart.
+However, the majority of
+within-individual pairs falling within the 0 to 7 range.
+This is
+comparable to our own results, where we also saw co-infections amongst
+our within-individual pairs, representing the high pairwise allelic
+differences.
+The majority of the within-individual isolates fell below 7
+pairwise allelic differences suggesting that it would be an appropriate
+threshold to use in this case.
+While the datasets and scheme are not
+identical, the same methods can be applied to any *N. gonorrhoeae*
+dataset to investigate transmission and a threshold can be applied based
+on available calibration isolates as done here, or a similar threshold
+of 7 pairwise allelic differences could be generalizable to other
+studies if no calibration isolates are available.

 ## Generate clusters